cmenon12/sporty-shoes-shopping/SCREENSHOTS.md

 ### Product Management

-The product management page is shown below.
+The admin products page is shown below.
 There are no products because the admin user has just been created.

 ![Admin Products Page](./screenshots/admin_products_empty.png)